Massimiliano Alvini: Coaching career

 Alvini was successively confirmed in charge of Reggiana for the club's 2020–21 Serie B, their first appearance in the Italian second tier in 21 years; he voluntarily left the club by the end of the season after being immediately relegated back to Serie C, despite having been publicly offered to stay in charge of the team.

 On 16 June 2021, recently promoted Serie B club Perugia announced Alvini as their new head coach on a two-year deal following the departure of their previous boss Fabio Caserta.
 Under his guidance, Perugia completed the season in eighth place, qualifying to the promotion playoffs, where they were eliminated in the first round by Brescia after extra time.
-On 8 June 2022, Perugia announced to have terminated Alvini's contract by mutual consent.
+On 8 June 2022, Perugia announced they had terminated Alvini's contract by mutual consent.

 On 9 June 2022, one day after his departure from Perugia, Alvini was unveiled as the new head coach of newly promoted Serie A club Cremonese, with whom he is set to make his debut in the Italian top flight.
 He was however sacked on 14 January 2023, following a 2–3 home loss to Monza, leaving Cremonese at the bottom of the league table with seven points and no wins in eighteen games in charge of the Grigiorossi.

+He successively was hired as the new head coach of Spezia in the Italian Serie B, with the aim of bringing the Ligurians back to the top flight.
+He was however dismissed on 15 November 2023, leaving Spezia deep in the relegation zone.

+On 20 June 2024, Alvini signed a two-year contract as the new head coach of Serie B club Cosenza.
+He was dismissed on 26 February 2025 following a 0–3 home loss to Palermo, leaving Cosenza at the bottom of the league table.
+He was reappointed just a month later on 30 March 2025.

+After failing to save Cosenza from direct relegation to Serie C, Alvini mutually terminated his contract with the club on 2 July 2025.
+The same day, he was unveiled as the new head coach of Serie B club Frosinone.